andersonkmi/sakura-csv-reader-aws-lambda/README.md

-# sakura-csv-reader-aws-lambda
+# Sakura CSV reader AWS lambda function

-lambda function for reading CSV files uploaded to S3
+This function is used to load the information from bin CSV file.